definecoder/CS24-p2-define-coders/README.md

 # **EcoSync** by DEFINE CODERS

 EcoSync is a full-stack application built with Next.js, Express.js, Prisma, and PostgreSQL.
-This was developed by team define codes for CODE SAMURAI 2024.
+This was developed by the team to define codes for CODE SAMURAI 2024.
 This project handles waste collection and management for Dhaka North City Corporation.

 ## Project Structure